Shre-19-yansh/SQL-Tableau---Operations-Financial-Performance-Analysis/Case_Study_Solution.md

 ### Analysis:
-- 25th October is the date with the highest profit of 23,529.
-- An obscure pattern which can be noticed here is that 9 out top 10 days with the most profit are all in the 2nd half of the year implying efficient production process, higher number of production lines running etc leading to higher production on then to more revenue.
-Proper analysis needs to be done to find the cause behind this and implemented on the first half of year to improve it’s production capacity.
+- 25th October records the highest operating profit of ₹23,529.
+An observable pattern is that 9 of the top 10 most profitable days occur in the second half of the year, indicating a period of stronger financial performance during this phase.
+This clustering suggests that profitability improves later in the year, potentially due to higher production scale, revenue levels, or cost dynamics.
+However, further analysis is required to identify the underlying drivers before drawing operational conclusions or applying learnings to the first half of the year.

 ## Q11.
 Calculate weekly volatility of revenue using:StdDev(ActRevenue) window function per week number.
 ```SQL